neiltalap/TheGreatPostgres/readme.md

 ```

 Note: No performance tuning variables are required — the Postgres container auto‑tunes memory, parallelism, and connection limits based on available resources.

+### Public Access (optional)

+If you need to allow a specific public client IP to connect directly to PostgreSQL:

+- Add the client IP (CIDR) to `PG_HBA_HOST_CIDRS` in your `.env`, for example:

+  `PG_HBA_HOST_CIDRS=65.109.161.209/32`

+- Expose Postgres on a public interface by changing the `postgres` service `ports` mapping in `docker-compose.yaml` from a private bind to a public one, for example:

+  `- "${SERVER_PUBLIC_IP:-0.0.0.0}:5432:5432"`

+  Replace or remove the existing private-only mapping.
+Ensure your firewall only allows source `65.109.161.209` on port `5432`.

+Security note: `pg_hba.conf` still enforces an allowlist and SCRAM auth, but exposing 5432 publicly will attract Internet scans.
+Prefer IP filtering at the firewall as an additional layer.

 ### 3. Cloudflare Tunnel Setup (pgAdmin)